Maybe in JavaScript

 Mimicking Do Notation in JavaScript

-You will notice when looking through Haskell examples how succinct the do notation is at handling the containers used.
-We are able to take advantage of the ability to phase JavaScript functions as strings to rewrite a language similar to this notation into one that can be executed.
-This allows us to clearly express the intent of the code as opposed to muddling it with the plumbing required to make it work with the containers.
+When looking at Haskell examples, you will notice how succinct the do notation is at handling the containers used.
+We can take advantage of JavaScript’s ability to parse functions as strings to rewrite a language similar to this notation into one that can be executed.
+This allows us to clearly express the intent of the code rather than cluttering it with the plumbing required to make it work with the containers.

 const doM = (function() {